 where $\Bb_u^\vee$ is the Springer fibre of $u$.
 We have $a(w)\leq \ell(w)$ for all $w\in\Waff$.

 In \cite{affineII}, Lusztig defined an associative algebra $J$ over $\C$ equipped with an injection $\phi\colon \HH\into J\otimes_\C\mathcal{A}$ which becomes an isomorphism after taking a certain completion, to be recalled in Section \ref{subsubsection completions of HH and JotimesZA}, of both sides.
-As an abelian group, $J$ is free with basis $\{t_w\} _{w\in \Waff}$.
+As a $\C$-vector space, $J$ has basis $\{t_w\} _{w\in \Waff}$.
 The structure constants of $J$ are obtained from those of $\HH$ written in the $\{C_w\}_{w\in \Waff}$-basis under the following procedure: first, the integer $\gamma_{x,y,z}$ is defined by the condition

 One then defines

 Surprisingly, this defines a unital associative algebra with unit

 where $\mathcal{D}$ is the (finite) set of \emph{distinguished involutions} \cite{affineII}.
 The elements $t_d$ are orthogonal idempotents in $J$, which decomposes as a direct sum indexed by the two-sided cells of $\Waff$ in the sense of \cite{affineI}.
 Each left cell, again in the sense of \textit{op. cit.}, contains a single distinguished involution which is the unit in the ring $t_dJt_d$.
 If $\cc$ is a two-sided cell, then $J_{\cc}$ is a is a unital ring with unit